slysnivy/KOG-Revived/README.md

 COMING SOON

 ### Credits:
-A game made by @slysnivy and @shoc71
+A game previously made by @slysnivy and @shoc71 Project kept up to date by @slysnivy